Editions

 The following parameters are handled specially by the Richie Editions server:

-: number of the page to be shown when the issue opens (must be omitted or an integer).
+page: number of the page to be shown when the issue opens (must be omitted or an integer). -

 All other query parameters are passed as-is to the Richie Editions JavaScript client to control its behavior.
 No control parameters are currently documented.